-When the library initially opened slavery, African-American rights, and segregation were important issues, and so during its initial years, at the 434 Rivermont Avenue location, the library was for the use of whites-only.5 In a time when the governor and the public thought that it would be better to shut down the public school system than allow white and black people to comingle within school, the library's stance of segragation was not an irregularity.3
+When the library initially opened slavery, African-American rights, and segregation were important issues, and so during its initial years, at the 434 Rivermont Avenue location, the library was for the use of "whites-only".5 In a time when the governor and the public thought that it would be better to shut down the public school system than allow white and black people to comingle within school, the library's stance of segragation was not an irregularity.3

-The library was segregated due to the policy of segregation being the norm, It certainly wasn't a good thing, but it wasn't an odd thing at the time.5 The deed for the Historic Jones Memorial Library notes that the library could only be used by white people without respect for religious distinction.5 The Jones Memorial library opened seven branches including one in Dunbar, located at Dunbar Highschool, for the use of African Americans.5
+The library was segregated due to the policy of segregation being the norm, "It certainly wasn't a good thing, but it wasn't an odd thing at the time."5 The deed for the Historic Jones Memorial Library notes that the library could only be used by "white people without respect for religious distinction."5 The Jones Memorial library opened seven branches including one in Dunbar, located at Dunbar Highschool, for the use of African Americans.5

-George became a wealthy entrepeneur due to his dealings in real estate and hardware and amassed a large fortune.8 In 1884, George's favorite daughter Georgie, passed away at 19 years old after a bout with an illness.8 George wholly devoted himself to his remaining daughter Lillie, but Lillie also grew ill, the Jones took her to Carlsbad, Germany, to attempt to save her life with the restorative waters, but on August 12th, 1885 Lilie died at 16 years old.8 George was greatly affected by his daughters' deaths and the great tradegy transformed his whole demeanor.8
+George became a wealthy entrepeneur due to his dealings in real estate and hardware and amassed a large fortune.8 In 1884, George's favorite daughter Georgie, passed away at 19 years old after a bout with an illness.8 George wholly devoted himself to his remaining daughter Lillie, but Lillie also grew ill, the Jones took her to Carlsbad, Germany, to attempt to save her life with the "restorative waters", but on August 12th, 1885 Lilie died at 16 years old.8 George was greatly affected by his daughters' deaths and the great tradegy transformed his whole demeanor.8

 George was a philanthropist, often striving to aid the public in any way he could.4 Jones approached Dr. William Waugh Smith President of Randolph-Macon Men's College and petitioned him to create a college for women, which eventually lead to the opening of Randolph-Macon Women's College.4 George further contributed to the school by donating to the building fund and aiding in the school's development.4

-Although George could no longer pass his fortune to his daughters he decided to use his fortune for the greater good and create something for the public, a memorial to them and a sorely needed facility for the public, a library.8 George's philanthropist nature grew stronger once his two daughers passed away, as he aimed to create a public library the finest in the South in their memory.4 Due to Lynchburg's interest in the arts and education the concept of a library was well received as noted in a newspaper article, the library will be one of the greatest benefits ever conferred on the people of Lynchburg...4
+Although George could no longer pass his fortune to his daughters he decided to use his fortune for the greater good and create something for the public, a memorial to them and a sorely needed facility for the public, a library.8 George's philanthropist nature grew stronger once his two daughers passed away, as he aimed to create a public library "the finest in the South" in their memory.4 Due to Lynchburg's interest in the arts and education the concept of a library was well received as noted in a newspaper article, "the library will be one of the greatest benefits ever conferred on the people of Lynchburg..."4

-George Jones passed away in 1902 interrupting his plans to create a public library.4 In his will he left the responsibility and the task of building the library, in memory of their daughters, to his wife Mary Frances Jones.2 Mary constructed, equipped, and filled the library and was actively involved in the day-to-day operation of the Library.1 Mary further provided for the library after her death by the creation of an endowment.1 The library still operates on the money provided from the endowment and does not receive money from any public source, although donations are accepted.1
+George Jones passed away in 1902 interrupting his plans to create a public library.4 In his will he left the responsibility and the task of building the library, in memory of their daughters, to his wife Mary Frances Jones.2 Mary constructed, equipped, and filled the library and was "actively involved in the day-to-day operation of the Library".1 Mary further provided for the library after her death by the creation of an endowment.1 The library still operates on the money provided from the endowment and does not receive money from any public source, although donations are accepted.1

 Frances Jones was reported to be very possessive of the library, as she would have the library closed when she left town on vacation.4 Frances was also known for arranging the books by color instead of in their proper order, which the librarians would reorder once she left.4

 The interior consists of many impressive features such as a multitude of molding styles such as: Egg and Dart, Bead and Dart, Anthemion, Dentil, Greek Fret and others.
 The interior view of the dome has a skylight in the center and panels surrounding this skylight that are designed to look like a night sky filled with stars, each of these panels has molding that imitates the appearance of a draped wreath.
 The interior contains Ionic columns with a variety of molding styles along the top of each capital.
 Greek Fret designs ornament the floors and along the staircase.
 The biggest feature of the library is the 3-story metal book stacks that dominate a third of the building, they have glass floors which can be lighted from the ceiling light from the floor below.

-The building was constructed in the Neo-Classical Revival Style in 1906-07 by architects Prye and Chesterman.2 The steps, terraces, and porches were designed by the Boston landscape architect Bremer Pond and were added in 1924.
-A three-story wing was built on the rear (east) elevation in 1968.2 The nine stained glass windows that originally decorated the building were designed by Lamb of New York they were designed to represent the nine grand divisions of human expression, these were placed in storage due to lighting problems and have been replaced by 1/1 hung-sash windows.2 Seven of the original nine stained glass windows were auctioned when the library moved from 434 Rivermont to its new location at 2311 Memorial Avenue, the remaining two, History and Philosophy, are on display at the Jones Memorial Library's new location.
+The building was constructed in the Neo-Classical Revival Style in 1906-07 by architects Prye and Chesterman.2 "The steps, terraces, and porches were designed by the Boston landscape architect Bremer Pond and were added in 1924.
+A three-story wing was built on the rear (east) elevation in 1968."2 The nine stained glass windows that originally decorated the building were designed by "Lamb of New York" they were designed to represent " the nine grand divisions of human expression", these were placed in storage due to "lighting problems" and have been replaced by 1/1 hung-sash windows.2 Seven of the original nine stained glass windows were auctioned when the library moved from 434 Rivermont to its new location at 2311 Memorial Avenue, the remaining two, History and Philosophy, are on display at the Jones Memorial Library's new location.

-In 1966, the Lynchburg Public Library was opened, and due to its greater financial support was able to better supply Lynchburg residents with more and a wider selection of materials than the Jones Memorial Library could.1 The Jones Memorial Library then decided to focus its efforts on Genealogy and maintains this purpose today.1 Due to the library needing extensive repairs and renovations it was moved in July 1987 order to better maintain and preserve its collection.5
+In 1966, the Lynchburg Public Library was opened, and due to its greater financial support was able to better supply Lynchburg residents with more and a wider selection of materials than the Jones Memorial Library could.1 The Jones Memorial Library then decided to focus its efforts on Genealogy and maintains this purpose today.1 Due to the library needing "extensive repairs and renovations" it was moved in July 1987 order to better maintain and preserve its collection.5